 As noted above, ensure employees have required documents and training that help them understand and meet the expected job performance.
 Include this information in orientation and onboarding of new employees, and encourage supervisors to revisit this information with their staff from time to time.

 Remind supervisors of the federal and state laws prohibiting employers from taking adverse action against an employee who files a complaint, testifies in a complaint, or participates in other protected activities.
-See Employment Law in the HR Library for more information.
+See Employment Laws (for community colleges, see Employment Laws - College) in the HR Library for more information.
 Employment actions, including discipline, should always be based on job-related factors only.

 Public employees have a right to appeal a decision or file a grievance based on board policy.
 However, working through the situation in an unbiased, professional manner can deter grievances.